Car park makes changes after criticism over fines

 The privately-owned car park in Broad Oak Drive, Stapleford, is operated by the parking company UKPS.

-It previously charged for parking via a pre-paid permit system, which was criticised after one driver was fined after he stopped there to vomit and another drove onto it without parking to drop off his sister.
+It previously charged for parking via a pre-paid permit system, which was criticised after one driver was fined after he stopped there to vomit and another drove on to it without parking to drop off his sister.

-UKPS has now introduced a 'pay and stay' payment system, which works like pay and display, but uses an online payment system instead of issuing tickets from a machine.
+UKPS has now introduced a "pay and stay" payment system, which works like pay and display but uses an online payment system instead of issuing tickets from a machine.

 A spokesperson for UKPS said: "We believe this adjustment restores access, rebuilds goodwill, and offers greater flexibility for everyone who needs to park in the area."

-The signage went up a few weeks ago, with social media users sceptical whether it was real or fake
+The signage went up a few weeks ago, with social media users sceptical over whether it was real or fake

 Motorist Dave Knight previously told the BBC he had been fined £100 for stopping in the car park to be sick after stomach surgery, which gave him acid reflux.

-Another driver, Martin Leighton, started flagging down cars on their way into the car park and posted videos on social media to warn other drivers after he was fined for driving onto the car park for 70 seconds to drop off his sister and perform a U-turn.
+Another driver, Martin Leighton, started flagging down cars on their way into the car park and posted videos on social media to warn other drivers after he was fined for driving on to the car park for 70 seconds to drop off his sister and perform a U-turn.

 Both motorists said they were unaware that only drivers with a permit were allowed to use the car park and claimed the signs warning motorists broke the rules as they were not "visible from a distance".